Interpretable Alzheimer's Diagnosis via Multimodal Fusion of Regional Brain Experts: Introduction

 \section{Introduction}

-Alzheimer's disease (AD) is a progressive neurodegenerative disorder characterized by amyloid-$\beta$ deposition and structural brain atrophy, leading to cognitive decline and dementia \cite{selkoe2001alzheimer, jack2010hypothetical}.
+Alzheimer's disease is a progressive neurodegenerative disorder, leading to cognitive decline and dementia \cite{selkoe2001alzheimer, jack2010hypothetical}.
 Despite the importance of early and accurate diagnosis for effective intervention, it remains challenging because clinical symptoms may overlap with healthy aging and other dementias.
 As such, in clinical practice, diagnosis often requires integrating multiple sources of evidence \cite{jack2018nia, frisoni2010clinical}.
 This motivates the development of computational models that can combine complementary modalities for more robust and early AD detection.

-Among commonly used modalities, molecular imaging, such as amyloid positron emission tomography (PET), captures the spatial distribution of amyloid-$\beta$ plaques, while structural magnetic resonance imaging (MRI) measures neurodegenerative atrophy across cortical and subcortical regions.
-These modalities provide complementary insights into distinct yet related biological processes \cite{jagust2018imaging, zhang2011multimodal, frisoni2010clinical, jack2010hypothetical}.
-However, most existing multimodal approaches for AD diagnosis rely on simple feature concatenation of different modalities \cite{liu2014multimodal, suk2015latent}, treating all modalities as equally informative.
-Such uniform fusion does not consider the variance among subjects, where the predictive strength of PET and MRI may differ across disease stages or individuals.

-Previous multimodal approaches have used concatenation \cite{liu2014multimodal, suk2015latent}, convolutional fusion \cite{liu2018multi}, or ensemble and graph-based methods \cite{meng2023research, klepl2022eeg, zhou2024multi, li2022multi}, but they typically rely on fixed or global weighting schemes.
-Attention- and transformer-based fusion models \cite{bahdanau2014neural, vaswani2017attention, tsai2019multimodal} improve feature interaction yet remain sensitive to missing data.
-Recent mixture-of-experts (MoE) frameworks, such as Flex-MoE \cite{yun2024flexmoe}, have been proposed to dynamically weight multiple modalities, achieving strong performance across heterogeneous datasets.
-However, these models operate at the whole-modality level and do not provide insight into region-specific contributions within each modality.
+Two commonly used imaging modalities in AD diagnosis are amyloid positron emission tomography (PET) and magnetic resonance imaging (MRI), which provide molecular and structural information of the brain, respectively.
+These modalities offer complementary information of two distinct yet related biological processes.
+In particular, amyloid PET captures the burden of amyloid-$\beta$ plaques in the brain, while MRI captures brain volume and is used to measure structural atrophy across cortical and subcortical regions.
+Both amyloid-$\beta$ plaques and brain volume are established markers that are widely associated with AD \cite{jagust2018imaging, zhang2011multimodal, frisoni2010clinical, jack2010hypothetical}.
+In clinical and large-scale studies such as ADNI~\cite{petersen2010alzheimer}, neuroimaging scans are commonly also summarized as their quantitative measurements in tabular format for specific regions of interests (ROIs), providing fine-grained, high-dimensional anatomical details.
+Measurements are quantified in standardized uptake value ratios (SUVR) of amyloid-$\beta$ plaques for PET and regional brain volumes for MRI \cite{jagust2024adni-pet-core-at-20, jack2024overview-of-adni-mri}.